survivejs/webpack-book/manuscript/packages/01_consuming.md

 # Consuming Packages

-Even though consuming npm packages is simple using webpack, there are certain special considerations to take into account.
-Sometimes the packages might not play with you nicely or they might require special tweaking to work properly.
+Even though consuming npm packages is straightforward using webpack, there are certain special considerations to take into account.
+Sometimes the packages might not play with you nicely, or they might require special tweaking to work properly.
 At the core of this is the concept of SemVer.

 ## Understanding SemVer

 Most popular packages out there comply with SemVer.
 It's problematic as sometimes packages may inadvertently break it, but there are ways around this.
-Roughly, SemVer states that you should not break backwards compatibility, given [certain rules](http://semver.org/) are met:
+Roughly, SemVer states that you should not break backward compatibility, given [certain rules](http://semver.org/) are met:

 1. The MAJOR version gets incremented when incompatible API changes are made to stable APIs.
 2. The MINOR version gets incremented when backwards-compatible functionality is added.
-3. The PATCH version gets incremented when backwards-compatible bug is fixed.
+3. The PATCH version gets incremented when a backwards-compatible bug is fixed.

 The rules are a little different for `0.x` versions.
 There the rule is `0.<MAJOR>.<MINOR>`.
-For packages considered stable and suitable for public usage (`1.0.0` and above), the rules is `<MAJOR>.<MINOR>.<PATCH>`.
+For packages considered stable and suitable for public usage (`1.0.0` and above), the rule is `<MAJOR>.<MINOR>.<PATCH>`.
 For example, if the current version of a package is `0.1.4` and a breaking change is performed, it should bump to `0.2.0`.

-Given SemVer can be a little tricky to manage, some packages use a backwards compatible alternative [ComVer](https://github.com/staltz/comver).
+Given SemVer can be a little tricky to manage, some packages use a backward compatible alternative [ComVer](https://github.com/staltz/comver).
 ComVer can be described as a binary decision `<not compatible>.<compatible>`.

 T> You can understand SemVer much better by studying [the online tool](http://semver.npmjs.com/) and how it behaves.